genesiscommunitysuccess/docs/docs/00_low-code/03_gpl-seed/01_gpl-seed.md

 The GenX CLI tool enables you to seed projects, in this case we want to generate a blank DSL application project.

-For step-by-step instructions on how to install and use this tool, follow the guide on [GenX](/low-code/prerequisites/genx-new-project/).

-Once configured, install genx using the following command:
+Install it using the following command:

 ```shell
 npm uninstall -g @genesislcap/foundation-cli